 People living in rural areas are more at risk of fuel poverty due to the nature of one off housing, especially older stock.
-They are also more dependent on home heating oil and fossil fuel to heat their homes and unable to avail of bundle deals offered by energy companies.
-The cost of home heating oil and electricity prices has increased over the past year.
-In May 2018, the cost of home heating oil was 20.6% higher than the same month in 2017, while electricity prices increased by 6.8%.
+They are also more dependent on home heating oil and fossil fuel to heat their homes, as little or no alternatives are available.
+They are also unable to avail of bundle deals offered by energy companies.
+The cost of home heating oil and electricity prices has increased over the past year to May 2019 by 2.6% and 5.1% respectively12.
 People on fixed income are more vulnerable and more at risk of fuel poverty because of fluctuations in price of fuel.
 We welcome that the fuel allowance can be now made in two payments, which is beneficial to those dependent on oil to heat their home.

 Given the continuous increase in cost of home heating oil Irish Rural Link calls for an increase in the fuel allowance of €22.50.
-There can be no increase in carbon tax and we ask the Dept of Employment Affairs and Social Protection to ensure no person is pushed further into fuel poverty as a result of carbon tax.
+We are also calling for no increase in carbon tax from the perspective that it will hurt poorer households the most.
+We ask the Dept of Employment Affairs and Social Protection to ensure no person is pushed further into fuel poverty as a result of carbon tax.